LesserChance/ArcadeController/README.md

 # ArcadeController
 The goal of this project is to make an easily-swappable control panel for a homebuilt arcade.
 There are two PCBs that are designed to mate through the PCB edge connection.
+By default, this setup will allow for any control panel to have a maximum of 2 joysticks and 14 buttons (22 total digital inputs), 6 axes (e.g. 6 spinners) and two USB devices.
+You can easily edit the program on the arduino to assure all of your control panels will work, though, for instance if you need more digital inputs and fewer axes.

 As I build out more control panels I'll be adding pictures and diagrams of how everything operates.